 What Fall Foods Your Dog Can and Can’t Eat

-Fall is finally here and with it comes pumpkin spice lattes, fresh cinnamon donuts, and piles of auburn leaves for dogs to jump in.
+Fall is here and with the season comes pumpkin spice lattes, fresh cinnamon donuts, and piles of colorful leaves for dogs to jump in.
 Sharing delicious fall treats is a great way to celebrate the season with your dog, but only when done safely.
-We’ve done the research so that you don’t have to worry!
+Below, we’ve done the research so that you don’t have to worry!

 Fall Foods That Dogs Can Eat

-Pumpkin – There’s nothing more fall-esque than pumpkin, and pumpkin is great for dogs!
+Pumpkin – There’s nothing more fall than pumpkin, and pumpkin is great for dogs!
 Full of fiber for digestive health and an excellent source of Vitamin A, beta-carotene, potassium, and iron, pumpkin will keep your dog’s tail wagging all season long.
 That’s why we use it in our nutritious, crunchy pumpkin biscuits!

 Sweet potatoes/yams – Sweet potatoes might be small in size, but they are mighty in health benefits for dogs.
 High in fiber and rich in anti-inflammatory nutrients, sweet potatoes also provide dogs with Vitamin A, Vitamin C, Manganese, Copper, B Vitamins, Potassium, and Beta Carotene.
 Long story short — dogs can (and should) eat sweet potatoes!

 Natural peanut butter – Peanut butter is not only fun to give your dog by freezing in toys or putting on their roof of their mouth – it can also help keep their coat shiny.
 High in protein, amino acids, calcium, phosphorus, and niacin, peanut butter can keep your dog entertained and healthy for a long time!